jaeyk/jaeyk.github.io/index.md

 My research agenda lies at the intersection of political science, public policy, and data science.
 My research focuses on civic engagement, political participation, and policy implementation.
 I use quantitative, computational, and mixed methods to study these topics in the United States, Canada, and East Asia.

+My research topics are roughly divided into the following four areas:

-1. I investigate how political and administrative process excludes and marginalizes certain groups (**systemic inequality**).
+1. How political and administrative process excludes and marginalizes certain groups (**systemic inequality**).
-2. I explore how these disadvantaged groups resist inequality and social injustice through civic engagement and political participation (**resistance and organizing**).
+2. How these disadvantaged groups resist inequality and social injustice through civic engagement and political participation (**resistance and organizing**).
-3. I identify the barriers that historically disadvantaged groups face in accessing government benefits and civic opportunities (**barriers and opportunities**).
+3. The barriers that historically disadvantaged groups face in accessing government benefits and civic opportunities (**barriers and opportunities**).
-4. I improve measurements on marginalization and group identity (**marginalization, identity, and measurements**).
+4. Measurements on marginalization and group identity (**marginalization, identity, and measurements**).

 ## Research pipeline